Will Smith Preview, Player Props: Dodgers vs. Marlins

 Will Smith At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 31st, his on-base percentage ranks 15th, and he is 46th in the league in slugging.
+- Among qualified hitters, he ranks 33rd in batting average, while his on-base percentage ranks 15th and he is 48th in slugging.

-- Smith has picked up a hit in 62 of 95 games this season, with multiple hits 27 times.
+- Smith has picked up a hit in 63 of 96 games this year, with multiple hits 27 times.

-- In 42 games this season (44.2%), Smith has picked up an RBI, and in 15 of those games (15.8%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Smith has picked up an RBI in 43.8% of his games this year, with more than one RBI in 15.6% of his games.
+He has also plated three or more runs in three contests.

-- In 53 of 95 games this year, he has scored, and eight of those games included multiple runs.
+- In 55.2% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (8.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.